veertuinc/anklet/plugins/handlers/github/README.md

 **Be sure to set up the [Github Receiver Plugin](../../receivers/github/README.md) first!**

-The Github Handler Plugin is responsible for pulling a job from the database/queue, preparing a macOS VM, and registering it to the github repo or organization as an action runner so it can execute the job inside.
+The Github Handler Plugin is responsible for pulling a job from the database/queue, preparing a macOS VM, and registering it to the github repo, organization, or enterprise as an action runner so it can execute the job inside.

 The Github Handler Plugin will pull jobs from the database/queue in order of creation.
 The Github Webhook Receiver Plugin will place the jobs in the database/queue in the order they're created.